navidcy/barotropic_QG/README.md

 ## Time-stepping Scheme

 For time-stepping the exponential time-differencing Runge-Kutta 4th order scheme is used.
-More details in [these notes](https://github.com/navidcy/ETDRK4_notes/blob/master/ETDRK4-timestepping.pdf)
+More details can be found in [these notes](https://github.com/navidcy/ETDRK4_notes/blob/master/ETDRK4-timestepping.pdf).

 ## Author